- Understand the value and purpose of storytelling in both professional and personal relationship-building contexts

 First Look: The top of your profile is an opportunity to make a great first impression.
 When a recruiter or potential employer clicks on your profile, they see 4 initial things:

-- Your picture: Headshot of just you (not your friends, family, or pets!) and the same photo across your multiple profiles
+- Your picture: Headshot of just you (not your friends, family, or pets!) and the same photo across your multiple profiles.
+Don’t have a professional-looking headshot?
+Check out this post with tips on how to take your own!

 - Your headline: What your expertise is